Your Most Googled Questions About Squirting, Answered

 • Be prepared.
 Keep a towel next to your bed or under you.

-• Start by locating your G-spot or G-area (check out our post on this if you're not sure how to find it).
+• Start by locating your G-spot or G-area (check out this resource on the G-spot if you're not sure how to find it).

 • Build pleasure in a slow and steady way by stimulating your G-area.
 This can be done with your fingers, with a pleasure product, or with a penis.